oslewis/Pixel-Art-Maker-Project-PAMP/README.md

 ## Contributions

-Any contributions / suggestions are welcome, please comment @ issues section or make a pull request explaining in detail the changes you'd like to make.
+Contributions / suggestions are welcome, please comment @ issues section or make a pull request explaining in detail the changes you'd like to make.

 Thank you